 Workers compensation, also referred to as employers liability insurance, is an insurance policy that will cover your employees or subcontractors for any lost wages or medical payments from losses while they are hurt on the job.
 NC law requires that any business with 3 or more employees have a workers compensation policy in force.
 This includes independent contractors if they don’t have current coverage themselves.
 If you want to protect yourself for any employees injured while working at your event, you should purchase a workers comp policy to protect yourself since these losses will also be excluded from your special event liability policy.

 I hope that this article has answered many of your questions regarding special event insurance.
-If not please call us at 704-494-9495 to discuss any other questions you may have or to clarify anything that we have discussed.
+Please call us at 704-494-9495 to discuss any other questions you may have or to clarify anything that we have not discussed.
 We specialize in special event policies of all kinds throughout Charlotte and all areas of North Carolina.